mreigen/portrait/README.md

 the password will be encrypted and saved to the database in the `encrypted_password` column.
 #### Future optimization
 I will combine these 2 columns (`salt` and `encrypted_password`) into one and store the `salt` as the first 12 chars of the `encrypted_password` (we need `4*(n/3)` to represent `n` bytes - so 8 bytes will need 12 chars to represent)

+Password reset token should have an expiration date/time (for example 24 hours).
+If it is not used within this time frame, then it will be set to invalid (expired)

 #### Roadblocks
 No major roadblocks.